jrsoftware/issrc/README.md

 ### Setting up code-signing with Continuous Integration

-Inno Setup's official releases ship with executable files that are [code-signed](https://en.wikipedia.org/wiki/Code_signing), to allow users to verify that these files come from a trusted source.

 If you have a code-signing certificate, you can use that in the Continuous Integration to produce artifacts that are code-signed, too, as long as the certificate does not require any local-only security factor such as a USB